cosuoji/eventful/README.md

 # Best Practices:
 Don't always hit the DB, use a cache layer.
-Ensure you write unit and integration tests where possible Implement rate limiting
-It would be better if you could spec and document the API with OpenAPI using something like https://stoplight.io/
+Ensure you write unit and integration tests where possible It would be better if you could spec and document the API with OpenAPI using something like https://stoplight.io/

 # IDEAS
-- Rate limiting, how many tickets a user can buy
+- show much tickets are left, show soold out when completed
 - QR code will contain link to the event and the event ID?
-- Every event created, add the userid who created it
-- Render event on the front end so the creator can see event created
  - Do a view where it shows as lists and then opens as the Id of the event
+ - Next step would be to modify event